How to Move to Germany from India: Job Seeker Visa and Chancenkarte Guide 2026

 §20 Job Seeker Visa: 6-month visa for professionals whose foreign degree is fully recognized in Germany (H+ status on Anabin and degree type listed as Entspricht or Gleichwertig).
 No points calculation.
 No work rights during the search period.
 Blocked account requirement: €6,546.

 §20a Chancenkarte (Opportunity Card): 12-month visa with a points-based entry route.
-Allows 20 hours of paid work per week and unlimited 2-week trial employment (Probearbeit) periods.
+Allows up to 20 hours of part-time work per week and unlimited 2-week trial employment (Probearbeit) periods.
 Requires 6 points minimum.
 Blocked account requirement: €13,092.

 For most Indian applicants, the Chancenkarte is the more practical pathway.
-The §20 Job Seeker Visa requires full degree recognition, which many Indian universities and degree programs cannot achieve without a ZAB evaluation — a process that takes 2–3 months on its own.
-The Chancenkarte has a points system that allows partial recognition to contribute 4 points, meaning even applicants with H+/- or unrecognized degrees can qualify if they have work experience and language skills.
+The §20 Job Seeker Visa requires full degree recognition, which many Indian universities and degree programs cannot achieve without a ZAB evaluation — a process that takes approximately 3 months on its own.
+The Chancenkarte has a points system that allows partial recognition to contribute 4 points, meaning applicants with partial recognition can qualify if they also meet the language prerequisite and reach 6 points.

 The Anabin Check: The First Thing to Do